brycewray/eleventy-site/src/posts/2021/09/gems-in-rough-09.md

 While it was satisfying to protect my visitors from those cookies, it was simultaneously galling that I no longer could provide the content enhancement that properly chosen video embeds can offer.
 And, yes, I later learned there's a (sorta-)no-cookies YouTube domain but, until recently, I was unaware there was a way to use it for what appeared to be a normal embed---*i.e.*, a video frame with an overlaid "play" button---without plenty of manual labor for which, at least until my [recent retirement](/posts/2021/09/transition), I simply didn't have time.

 As a result, I was delighted a few weeks back when I happened upon "[Faster YouTube embeds in Eleventy](https://sia.codes/posts/lite-youtube-embed-eleventy/)" by [Sia Karamalegos](https://github.com/siakaramalegos/).
 While it was (as the title implies) concerned mostly with doing higher-performance video embeds, it also showed me a way to have those embeds *without* worrying about the cookies.
-Ms. Karamalegos's article described an [Eleventy](https://11ty.dev) [shortcode](https://11ty.dev/docs/shortcodes) that used the [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) package to provide just that.
+Ms. Karamalegos's article described how to use the [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) package to provide just that.
 I promptly implemented her solution and was able to restore those two aforementioned YouTube video embeds, plus add any others in the future as I wish.

 For example, this: